 Also at risk, are those without shelter, those who are stranded, or who live in a home that is poorly insulated or without heat.
-Other impacts of extreme cold include asphyxiation (unconsciousness or death from a lack of oxygen) from toxic fumes from emergency heaters; household fire, which can be caused by fireplaces and emergency heaters; and frozen/burst pipes.
+Other impacts of extreme cold include asphyxiation (unconsciousness or

-The NWS Wind Chill Temperature (WCT) index, shown in Figure 3.21, uses advances in science, technology and computer modeling to provide an accurate understandable and useful formula for calculating the dangers from winter winds and freezing temperatures.
+The NWS Wind Chill Temperature (WCT) index, shown in Figure 3.30, uses advances in science, technology and computer modeling to provide an accurate understandable and useful formula for calculating the dangers from winter winds and freezing temperatures.
 The figure below presents wind chill temperatures which are based on the rate of heat loss from exposed skin caused by wind and cold.
 As the wind increases, it draws heat from the body, driving down skin temperature and eventually the internal body temperature.

-Figure 3.21.
+Figure 3.30.
 Wind Chill Chart